vippsas/vipps-qr-api/vipps-qr-api.md

 ## Before you begin

-This document assumes you have signed up as a organisation with Vipps MobilePay and have retrieved your API credentials for
+This document assumes you have signed up as an organization with Vipps MobilePay and have retrieved your API credentials for
 [the test environment](https://developer.vippsmobilepay.com/docs/vipps-developers/test-environment)
 from